 The major benefit of dedicated devices comes from the separation of how these devices can be used by its users.
 Manual testing occupies the devices and the test session can take whatever time so it won’t have any impact on test automation scripts as different dedicated devices would be used for that purpose.
 In addition, dedicated devices are easy to break down for each app team, QA team or even provide access to those externally.

 3. No Interruptions or Delays for Mobile App Testing

 Continuous integration is a heart of mobile app development and agile methodologies are widely used by app developers.
-When continuous integration gets its job done the test can instantly start on real, physical device on cloud.
+When continuous integration gets its job done the test can instantly start on real, physical devices in the cloud.
 As there won’t be any other tests running on those dedicated devices test runs can start right away, without any delays or interruptions by higher priority customers or test runs.

-In fact, it actually means like you’d have a device on your desk and as soon as CI has pushed test for that device, the test run will start on cloud.
+In fact, it actually means like you’d have a device on your desk and as soon as CI has pushed test for that device, the test run will start in the cloud.
 In addition, the superior queuing system with CI and cloud combination takes care of getting all test runs executed.
-Even the queue gets huge all test runs will be executed and results will be delivered back to cloud dashboard and even your CI environment.
+Even the queue gets huge all test runs will be executed and the results will be delivered back to the cloud dashboard and even your CI environment.

 4. Special Configurations Are Easy to Enable